SnapServiceUpdateTemplate

 In order to use snap packages, the target machine must have the snap package manager installed.
 The following steps will guide you through the installation process:

-- Install snapd using the following command:
+- Install snapd using the following command: sudo apt install snapd

-sudo snap install core core18 core20 core22 core24 bare
+- Install all snap core packages using the following command: sudo snap install core core18 core20 core22 core24 bare

 How to prepare host machine